 In another bowl, stir in vinegar, pepper powder, honey for dressing

-Pour the dressing and give it a stir.
+Pour the dressing and stir it.
 Add salt to taste

 Sprinkle nuts over the top